stechtmann/BL2700/Genome.Assembly.md

 Because the files that we are using are so large, it would take about 30 minutes to run each of these assembly commands.
 In order to demonstrate these commands in a way that doesn't take a very long time, we will only perform these on a subset of the reads.

-We will use the first million reads from each of the quality filtered R1 and R2 files.
+We will use the first million reads from each of the quality filtered R1 and R2 files.  **Note: You should not do this for the reads from the genomes that you've been given as this is throwing out useful data.
+We are just doing this for the sake of time for class**

 ```{BASH}
 head -n 4000000 Ch_pair_R1.fastq > Ch_R1_trim.fastq